openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines the following new client metadata parameters according to [@!RFC7591]:

 * `vp_formats`: REQUIRED.
 An object defining the formats and proof types of verifiable presentations and verifiable credentials that a RP supports.
-Valid format identifier values are defined in the table in Section 9.3. of [@!OpenID.VCI] and include `jwt_vc`, `ldp_vc`, `jwt_jp` and `ldp_vp`.
-Formats identifiers not in the table may be supported when defined in the profiles of this specification.
+Valid format identifier values are defined in Annex E of [@!OpenID.VCI] and include `jwt_vc_json`, `jwt_vc_json-ld`, `ldp_vc`, `jwt_vp_json`, `jwt_vp_json-ld`, `ldp_vp`, and `mso_mdoc`.
+Deployments can extend the formats supported, provided Issuers, Holders and Verifiers all understand the new format.
-* `presentation_definition_uri`: OPTIONAL.
-Boolean value specifying whether the RP supports the transfer of `presentation_definition` by reference, with true indicating support.
-If omitted, the default value is true.

-Here is an example for an RP registering with a Standard OP via dynamic client registration:
+Here is an example for an RP registering with a standard OP via dynamic client registration:

 <{{examples/client_metadata/client_code_format.json}}